tiger-dev-hacker/Cryptocurrency_Wallet_Dashboard/README.md

-This is a Cryptocurrency Wallet Dashboard project that uses machine learning models, specifically a popular neural network model named LSTM (Long Short Term Memory) Technique to predict stock and cryptocurrency prices over a given timeline using time series data from the Yahoo finance portal
+This is a Cryptocurrency Wallet Dashboard project that uses machine learning models, specifically a popular neural network model named LSTM (Long Short Term Memory) Technique to predict stock and cryptocurrency prices over a given timeline using time series data from the Yahoo finance portal.

 Technologies used:-
 - HTML, Bootstrap for Frontend